princek1002/SQL-Injection-Detection/README.md

 Model performance was evaluated using accuracy, precision, recall, and F1-score.

 📈 Results
-The best performing model achieved an accuracy of XX% (replace with your actual results).
+The best performing model achieved an accuracy of .

 Confusion matrix and classification report were generated to analyze false positives/negatives.